truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 {{< /expand >}}
 ### Configuring the Network with Console Setup Menu

-After installing the SCALE <file>.iso</file> file on on both controller 1 and 2 and finishing the TrueNAS SCALE Installer process, use the Console setup menu to configure the required network settings on controller 1 so it can access the SCALE UI.
+After installing the SCALE <file>.iso</file> file on both controller 1 and 2 and finishing the TrueNAS SCALE Installer process, use the Console setup menu to configure the required network settings on controller 1 so it can access the SCALE UI.
 TrueNAS SCALE single controller systems use the DHCP-assigned IP address for the primary network interface to access the SCALE UI to complete the rest of the network and other configuration settings.
 However, HA systems with dual controllers must use static IP addresses.